Hello! If you're an expert in your field, I'd love to help you share your expertise with the world.

 • My articles and essays have appeared in Discover, the New York Times Magazine, Scientific American and Scientific American Mind, O, The Oprah Magazine, Psychology Today, Slate, FastCompany, Stanford Magazine, the Washington Post, Wired, and more.

-• Before I turned to journalism and editorial consulting, I worked for 8 years as a software technical writer, first on staff and later as an independent contractor--creating user manuals on behalf of Oracle, Apple, Netscape, and others.
+• Before I turned to journalism and editorial consulting, I worked for 8 years as a software technical writer, first on staff and later as an independent contractor—creating user manuals for Oracle, Apple, and other software companies.
 During this time, I also wrote an after-market book, UNDERSTANDING THE ORACLE SERVER, published by Prentice-Hall.

-• My editorial services include ghostwriting, developmental editing, Internet research, creating and critiquing book proposals, suggesting appropriate agents, and guiding authors through the entire process from idea to publication.
+• My editorial services include ghostwriting, developmental editing, finding relevant research and examples, creating and critiquing book proposals, suggesting appropriate agents, and guiding authors through the entire process from idea to publication.

 "Having well-thought-out ideas is one thing, but converting those ideas into a convincing, easy-to-read book is another.
 For that I would need to work with a writer who could take my words, stories, and explanations and shape them into a flowing, easy-to-read text while retaining my voice, style, and passion.
 That writer was Marina Krakovsky.
 I was really lucky to have a writer who was familiar with the relevant ideas from economics and who had the ability to support these ideas with relevant academic research.
 She also knew my agent as well as Kay-Yut Chen, a brilliant economist whom I went on to hire for work on this book.
 I want to thank Marina not only for all this, but also for pushing me through the long, unfamiliar, and sometimes painful process of turning a complex series of ideas into a book anyone can understand."
 (From author Bill Perkins's Acknowledgements in DIE WITH ZERO, a book that went on to become a WSJ business-books bestseller)